 2. Find out what your customers really want to buy.
 Do you mostly sell the same produce to the same customers?
 Repeat business is to be applauded – it is the very foundation of your business.
 However, with an online catalog, you will find it easier to win attract new business.
 Your products beautifully presented and your buyers can at last see the full range of produce you have on offer, and they tend to buy more from you.
 And what’s more – you look like a business that has embraced the digital age.

 Let’s not under-estimate the power of perception.
 If your front office looks great, the presumption is that the rest of business is great too!
 As the Chairman of one of the US airlines once commented “If there are stains on the flip down trays, it means we don’t service the engines!”
 So, take a long hard look at online marketing and digital catalogs.

 3. Corporate culture.
 Building a company culture requires a clear and unambiguous vision and a business model, values and philosophy that supports it.

-In general, companies look for other companies that share their vision and have a positive impact on their image, which is why factors such as environmental protection and commitments to deliver products that comply with certain quality standards are so highly valued.
+In general, customers look for suppliers that share their vision.
+This is why other factors such as environmental protection, quality standards and green credentials are so highly valued.
 If you have any questions about quality standards, here’s a blog that examines the subject.

 4. Find ways to establish long-lasting connections.
 The fruit and vegetable B2B sector is known for establishing relationships that last for years and even generations.
 Once a client and supplier get to know each other and reach an agreement, it tends to be sustainable.

-This is why it is so important for your communication to be effective at all times, for orders to have a minimum margin of error and for the fruits and vegetables to be delivered in perfect condition.
-Whether you are a producer, wholesaler or asupermarket section manager, having a system that centralises your entire business will give you total control of your operations and your communications, which impacts directly on the relationship with your customers and suppliers.
+This is why it is so important for your communications to be effective at all times, for orders to be error-free and for the produce to be delivered in the best possible condition.
+Whether you are a producer, wholesaler or a supermarket section manager, having a system that unifies your business will help improve operations and communications.
+This in turn will underpin the long term relationships you are hoping to develop and maintain.